Heroes (American TV series): Cast and characters

 Kring designed the series to have an ever-shifting cast.
-However, his motivation changed when he realized how popular the original cast was with audiences; therefore, he brought back most of the first-season cast for the second season, with a few additions who received star billing.
-In its first season, the show features an ensemble cast of twelve main characters making it the third largest cast in American primetime television behind Desperate Housewives and Lost.
+This motivation changed when he realized how popular the original cast was with audiences; he brought back most of the first-season cast for the second season, with a few additions who received star billing.
+In its first season, the show features an ensemble cast of twelve main characters, making it the third largest cast in American primetime television behind Desperate Housewives and Lost.
 Although NBC's first-season cast page listed only ten characters, Leonard Roberts, who first appeared in the series' fifth episode as D L Hawkins, was an additional member of the original full-time cast.
-In the first-season episode "Fallout", Jack Coleman, who portrays Noah Bennet, was upgraded from a recurring role to become the twelfth full-time cast member.
+In the first-season episode "Fallout," Jack Coleman, who portrays Noah Bennet, was upgraded from a recurring role to become the twelfth full-time cast member.

 The following remained major characters during all four seasons: